Novi Sad: Habsburg monarchy

 During the Revolution of 1848–49, Novi Sad was part of Serbian Vojvodina, a Serbian autonomous region within the Austrian Empire.
-In 1849, the Hungarian garrison, located at the Petrovaradin Fortress, bombarded and devastated the city, which lost much of its population.
+In 1849, the Hungarian garrison led by general Pál Kiss, located at the Petrovaradin Fortress, bombarded and devastated the city, which lost much of its population.
 According to the 1850 census, there were only 7,182 citizens left in the city, compared to 17,332 in 1843.
 Marija Trandafil and her husband paid for some of the rebuilding including two churches.
 Between 1849 and 1860, Novi Sad was part of a separate Austrian crownland known as the Voivodeship of Serbia and Banat of Temeschwar.
 After the abolishment of this province, the city was included into the Batsch-Bodrog County.
 The post office was opened in 1853.

 Following the compromise of 1867, Novi Sad was located within the Kingdom of Hungary, the Transleithania, which comprised half of the new Austro-Hungarian Empire.
 During this time, the Magyarization policy of the Hungarian government drastically altered the demographic structure of the city as the formerly predominantly Serbian population became one with a more mixed character.
 In 1880, 41.2% of the city's inhabitants used the Serbian language most frequently and 25.9% employed Hungarian.
 In the following decades, the percentage of Serbian-speakers decreased, while the number of Hungarian-speakers increased.
 According to the 1910 census, the city had 33,590 residents, of whom 13,343 (39.72%) spoke Hungarian, 11,594 (34.52%) Serbian, 5,918 (17.62%) German and 1,453 (4.33%) Slovak.
 It is not certain whether Hungarians or Serbs were the larger ethnic group in the city in 1910, since the various ethnic groups (Bunjevci, Romani, Jews, other South Slavic people, etc.) were classified in census results only according to the language they spoke.

 Similar demographic changes can be seen in the religious structure: in 1870, the population of Novi Sad included 8,134 Orthodox Christians, 6,684 Catholics, 1,725 Calvinists, 1,343 Lutherans, and others.
 In 1910, the population included 13,383 Roman Catholics and 11,553 Orthodox Christians, while 3,089 declared themselves as Lutheran, 2,751 as Calvinist, and 2,326 as Jewish.

 Serbia and Yugoslavia

-Great Assembly of Serbs, Bunjevci, and other Slavs proclaimed the unification of Vojvodina region with the Kingdom of Serbia in Novi Sad in 1918.
+The Prince Tomislav Bridge in Novi Sad was a key Danube crossing built in the early 20th century and destroyed in 1941 during World War II.